 - The victim was not paying attention at the time of the accident.

 - The dangerous weather or property conditions should have been recognized by the victim.

 A few of the most common injuries sustained from a slip and fall accident are brain injuries, broken bones, neck and back injuries, knee injuries, and muscle injuries.

 A Maryland slip and fall lawyer can help you or a loved one get back on their feet and recover the losses they experienced from this type of accident.
 You want to be fully prepared when entering trial for slip and fall accidents.
-It is crucial that you contact an Baltimore personal injury attorney at Rice, Murtha, and Psoras Trial Lawyers today to receive professional help.
+It is crucial that you contact the Baltimore personal injury attorneys at Rice, Murtha, and Psoras Trial Lawyers today to receive professional help.